huaweicloud/terraform-provider-huaweicloud/docs/resources/vbs_backup_policy.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the VBS backup policy resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new VBS Backup Policy resource.

 * `name` - (Required) Specifies the policy name.
 The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), and hyphens (-).
 It cannot start with **default**.